Sebmaster/mysqlcl/README.md

 Fired, when the authentication was successful.

 	error
-Fired, when the authentication wasn't successful (will maybe have more meanings; for example when the connection is destroyed/not accesible anymore)
+Fired, when the authentication wasn't successful (will maybe have more meanings; for example when the connection is destroyed/not accessible anymore)